This thread has been bookmarked. Visit your bookmarked threads to review.

 3" drop header, CG400-1090, VXT-24

 HomartThe house I grew up in which my parents sold in 2006 had a Homart 1/2HP sump pump from 1958.
 Was one of the best pumps I have ever seen and many pumps came and gone while that one just sat there working (we had 3 in the house).
 It was sold with the house.

 Never knew they made other things.
 I guess its kind of like the Kenmore name is now?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.